by Texas Homesteader

-Once I began on my voluntary simplicity journey I became interested in how to make more of the items my family consumed.
-I knew in doing so it would be healthier, less expensive and gentler on the earth.
+Years ago I began my voluntary simplicity journey.
+I became interested in how to make more of the items my family consumed.
+And I knew in doing so the result would be healthier, less expensive and gentler on the earth.

-So I learned to make my own spice mixes and I cooked more from scratch.
-A garden was planted & expanded each year.
-And I learned to make things such as yogurt and pasta.
+So I started off easy, learning to make my own spice mixes and cooking more from scratch.
 I found much pride and enjoyment in learning old-time methods.

 Wanna be amazed?
 Here’s how easily it all comes together.

-I start by measuring two cups of all-purpose flour on my counter.
-Some use special semolina flour for making pasta.
+I start by measuring two cups of all-purpose flour onto my counter.
+Many people use special semolina flour for making pasta.
 But I typically use plain ole all-purpose flour for mine.
 It always turns out delicious.
 Use whatcha got!

 Rolling Out The Pasta Dough

-Although I can roll the pasta on my own using this pasta maker, it’s helpful for two people to work the pasta roller: someone to feed the dough and catch the ribbon of pasta that comes out the bottom and someone else to turn the crank.
+Although I’m able to roll the pasta by myself using this pasta maker, it’s helpful to have two people to work the pasta roller: one person to feed the dough and catch the ribbon of pasta that comes out the bottom and another person to turn the crank.

 So this meal typically becomes a shared family activity for RancherMan & me here on the homestead.
 Love it!

-My pasta maker has two different cutting widths.
-One for thin spaghetti noodles and one for fettuccine-sized noodles.
+My pasta maker has two different cutting widths for cutting the pasta dough into noodles.
+There’s one cutter for thin spaghetti noodles and another cutter for wider fettuccine-sized noodles.

 Easy Homemade Pasta